-Repetitive testing or repeating a set of test case execution is very usual in continuous delivery development models and thus software is prone to errors in such environment.
-Testing can become a tedious task when it comes to cross-platform or cross browser testing.
-Performing one thing over and over again for different operating systems not only consumes a lot of time but also shifts the focus from the actual functionality to be delivered; especially when deadlines are tight.
-Hence, it is crucial that automation testing should be done in almost every organization to save time and to deliver quality software.
+Since Repetitive testing or repeating a set of test case execution is very usual in continuous delivery development models and thus software is prone to errors in such environment.
+Selenium Automation Testing can become a tedious task when it comes to cross-platform or cross-browser testing.

 What is Python?

-Python is a high-level language which is interpreted and simple to understand.
-It is an open source language known for its flexibility and extensive libraries.
+Python is a high-level language that is interpreted and simple to understand.
+It is an open-source language known for its flexibility and extensive libraries.

 Why Selenium with Python?

 It is easy for coding and also easily readable